Liionboy/esphome_beken_yaml/README.md

-# esphome_beken_yaml
-Here are all yaml file for all my Beken Device
+Here are all yaml and json file for all my Beken Device